New Jersey Spotted Lanternfly Control Services

 Spotted lanternflies, referred to as SLF (Lycorma deliculata), are invasive plant parasites originally from South Asia.
 Since their first sighting in the U.S. in 2014, they’ve been identified in significant numbers in New Jersey as well as other states in that region (2018).
 The New Jersey pest control experts at Viking Pest explain spotted lanternflies can survive off of at least 70 different plant and tree species, preferring grapevines, stone fruit trees, crab trees, hardwood trees like black walnut and maple trees, and especially Chinese sumac trees.
 Spotted lanternflies are considered dangerous because of their wide-ranging appetite and penchant for eating in great quantities, trees and plants, which you may have in your New Jersey home or office.

 Spotted lanternflies are also well-known pests for being able to lay eggs on almost any surface, lending to explosive booms in their population under the right conditions.
 Like aphids, they secrete a syrupy, sugary liquid referred to as honeydew that promotes the growth of mold in roots and blocks the sunlight from getting to low-lying plants.
-The New Jersey pest control experts at Viking Pest explain honeydew also attracts other insects like bees and gnats and can even coat a porch or yard with sticky stalagmites in heavily infested areas.
+The New Jersey pest control experts at Viking Pest explain honeydew also attracts other insects like bees and can even coat a porch or yard with sticky stalagmites in heavily infested areas.
 After being introduced to South Korea, they devastated the country’s agriculture in three years.
 Grape farmers in Pennsylvania have already reported a 90% loss of crops after infestation.
 Needless to say, a spotted lanternfly infestation can be devastating to your New Jersey business or home.

 How to Identify Spotted Lanternflies